 Despite what our daydreams tell us, getting a good night's sleep while camping can sometimes be easier said than done.
 While some lucky few do simply conk out at the end of a long day outdoors, many folks find sleeping bags, especially ones of the sarcophagus-like mummy bag variety, to be too restrictive and uncomfortable.
 Zenbivy is one clever alternative.
 The two piece, bed-like sleeping bags are an innovative re-imagination of the classic sleeping bag design that allows more freedom of movement and consistent temperature regulation.

-The Zenbivy Bed uses a 80/20 duck down quilt and fitted sheet that attaches to your sleeping pad to allow the user to move freely at night while eliminating the problematic and thermally useless down layer between body and pad.
+The Zenbivy Bed uses a high quality 700 fill power duck down quilt and fitted sheet that attaches to your sleeping pad to allow the user to move freely at night while eliminating the problematic and thermally useless down layer between body and pad.

 A strategic combination of zippers, cinch cords, and drawstrings admittedly does require some extra attention during setup—moreso than a traditional bag, that is—but in return makes the Zenbivy a multi-functional system, allowing campers to customize and ventilated to best compensate for temperature and personal preference.